 Hard Target, Surviving the Game and Happy Hunting show the rich hunting the homeless and alcoholics.
 Happy Hunting (2017) concerns a borderland town that stages a hunt to eliminate the most socially worthless, while Desierto (2015) features Mexican illegals being hunted by a vigilante after crossing the US border.
 Prey for Death (2015) sets the scenario in a Western setting.

 On the other side of the coin, Parasites (2016) features college students hunted by homeless people, while in Run Hide Fight (2020) we have students hunted by school shooters.
 The Hunt (2020) is a darkly satiric variant where liberal elites abduct and hunt conservative rednecks and reactionaries.

 One notable variation was Predator (1987), which replaces Count Zaroff with an alien who enjoys hunting human game.
-This has led to a number of sequels with Predator 2 (1990), Predators (2010) and The Predator (2018) and crossovers with the Alien franchise with AVP: Alien vs Predator (2004) and AVPR: Aliens vs Predator Requiem (2007).
+This has led to a number of sequels with Predator 2 (1990), Predators (2010), The Predator (2018) and Prey (2022), and crossovers with the Alien franchise with AVP: Alien vs Predator (2004) and AVPR: Aliens vs Predator Requiem (2007).
 There was also the cheap copy Star Hunter (1995), while there was an earlier version of the idea with Without Warning (1980).
 Slave Girls from Beyond Infinity (1987) relocates The Most Dangerous Game on another planet.